Is Online Betting Safe? What Beginners Should Know

 Look Out for Third-Party Recommendations

-These sites may look professional and even highlight bonuses or high “expert ratings,” but marketing copy is not proof of legal compliance.
-Some affiliates quietly include brands that hold only foreign licences—such as Curaçao or Malta—that have no legal authority inside South Africa.
+These sites may look professional and may even promote bonuses or high “expert ratings,” but marketing content is not proof of legal compliance.
+Some affiliate websites include brands that hold only foreign licences, such as those issued in Curaçao or Malta, which have no legal authority in South Africa.

 Even if a site promises that it “only lists trusted operators,” those claims carry no legal weight unless the bookmaker displays a valid South African provincial gambling board licence number in its footer or terms.
 Remember: affiliates are paid for referrals, not for verifying that a betting site meets South Africa’s strict requirements for FICA checks, POPIA data protection, and responsible-gambling tools.